Viswonathan06/INTEL_Hackathon/README.md

     Step 5: After installation, clone the current directory and install the required modules to run the code smoothly.

 >```pip install -r requirements.txt```

+    Step 6: Run the following command to run the build shell file for the 3DDFA_V2 facial feature extraction algorithm
+>```sh build.sh```

-    Step 6: Run the code through the following command
+    Step 7: Run the code through the following command
 >```python3 website.py```

 The Flask server should start and be accessible at http://localhost:5050/